DeepMerge: Deep-Learning-Based Region-Merging for Image Segmentation: Methodology

 \IncMargin{1em}

 \DecMargin{1em}

-\emph{Seg} is a primitive segment to extract square patches.
+\emph{Seg} is a super-pixel to be presented by multiple patches in DeepMerge.
 The red stars in \emph{Seg} are the positions for extracting square patches (i.e., the red middle star in Fig.5 is the \emph{Pos}). \emph{ExtractPatch}(.) is a function applied to extract a square \emph{patch} with the \emph{Pos} as the centre and the initial side length of 5 pixels.
-The intersection area calcualted by function \emph{Intersect}(.) between \emph{Seg} and \emph{patch} is \emph{intersect\_area} .
+The intersection area is calculated by the function \emph{Intersect}(.) between \emph{Seg} and \emph{patch} is \emph{intersect\_area}.
 We iteratively increase the width of the square patch by 5 pixels.
 The \emph{intersect\_area} will increase accordingly.
 Meanwhile, the area \emph{ratio} of the intersection to the current patch will decrease from 100\%.
 When the \emph{ratio} is firstly lower than 90\%, the current patch will serve as \emph{${P}_{1}$}.
 When the \emph{ratio} is smaller than 30\%, the current patch will serve as \emph{${P}_{2}$}.
-Thus, \emph{${P}_{3}$} and \emph{${P}_{4}$}\ can define by \emph{Pos} and width difference of \emph{${P}_{1}$} and \emph{${P}_{2}$} shown in the above pseudo codes.
-The 90\% and 30\% are defined by the human visual observation on the objects.
+Thus, \emph{${P}_{3}$} can define by \emph{Pos} and width difference of \emph{${P}_{1}$} and \emph{${P}_{2}$} shown in the above pseudo codes.
+The 90\% and 30\% are defined by the human visual observation of the objects.
 We found that when the \emph{ratio} approaches 90\%, the current patch can capture most inner information without much external information.
-The balance information inner and external objects can be captured by the current patch when the ratio approaches to 30\%.
-Note that other positions in Fig.\ref{input} share the same multi-level window sizes.
-Because the segments are of different shapes, the square patches extracted from each segment are also different.
+The balance information on inner and external objects can be captured by the current patch when the ratio approaches to 30\%.
+Note that other positions in the super-pixel share the same multi-scale window sizes.
+Because the super-pixels are of different shapes, the square patches extracted from each super-pixel are also different.